hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 that disk and paste it immediately to the right of the `=` sign for that disk (no spaces).
 In this example the result of doing that with 3 disks looks like this:
 ```
+# UNCOMMENT A LINE BELOW FOR EACH DISK WE HAVE, DEPENDING ON HOW MANY DISKS WE HAVE, AND POP IN THE CORRECT PARTUUID FOR EACH DISK
 PARTUUID=2d5599a2-aa11-4aad-9f75-7fca2078b38b /srv/usb3disk1 ntfs defaults,auto,nofail,users,rw,exec,umask=000,dmask=000,fmask=000,uid=pi,gid=pi,noatime,nodiratime,nofail,x-systemd.device-timeout=60,x-systemd.mount-timeout=60,x-systemd.wanted-by=srv-media.mount 0 0
 PARTUUID=a175d2d3-c2f6-44d4-a5fc-209363280c89 /srv/usb3disk2 ntfs defaults,auto,nofail,users,rw,exec,umask=000,dmask=000,fmask=000,uid=pi,gid=pi,noatime,nodiratime,nofail,x-systemd.device-timeout=60,x-systemd.mount-timeout=60,x-systemd.wanted-by=srv-media.mount,x-systemd.after=srv-usb3disk1.mount 0 0
 PARTUUID=9a63b215-bcf1-462b-89d2-56979cec6ed8 /srv/usb3disk3 ntfs defaults,auto,nofail,users,rw,exec,umask=000,dmask=000,fmask=000,uid=pi,gid=pi,noatime,nodiratime,nofail,x-systemd.device-timeout=60,x-systemd.mount-timeout=60,x-systemd.wanted-by=srv-media.mount,x-systemd.after=srv-usb3disk2.mount, 0 0